What do I do, if I need to see a doctor, and Dr Baird is not available?

 Standard video consultations and long video consultations

-Standard video consultations are for consultations of up to 12 minutes' duration.
-They are booked at 15 minute intervals.
-Long video consultations are for consultations of up to 25 minutes' duration.
-They are booked at 30 minute intervals.
-This allows at least 3 minutes (for a standard video consultation) and at least 5 minutes (for a long video consultation) for set-up, checking notes before the consultation, introduction, and writing notes.
+Standard video consultations are for consultations of up to 15 minutes' duration.
+Long video consultations are for consultations of up to 30 minutes' duration.
+Consultations are booked at 15 minute intervals.
+Up to five minutes for each consultation are required for set-up, checking notes before the consultation, and writing notes after the consultation.

 The fees and the Medicare rebates for video consultations are based on the duration of the video consultation.
 Please refer to fees